Jessica Pegula: 2022: First WTA 1000 title, world No. 3 in singles

-Seeded eighth at the US Open, she reached the fourth round, defeating Viktorija Golubic, Aliaksandra Sasnovich, and qualifier Yue Yuan.
-Next she defeated 21st seed Petra Kvitová to reach her first quarterfinal at her home Grand Slam championship and the third major quarterfinal of the season, where she lost to world No. 1 Światek for the third time this year.
-Despite the result, she moved to world No. 5, on 12 September 2022.
-On 13 and 14 October 2022, she qualified for the 2022 WTA Finals in singles and doubles with Gauff respectively, becoming the first American to qualify for the WTA Finals since Sloane Stephens in 2018 and the first American to qualify in both singles in doubles since Serena and Venus Williams in 2009.
-At the San Diego Open, Pegula lost to Światek in a US Open rematch in the semifinals, but won the doubles title with Gauff, their third title of the season together and Pegula's fifth doubles title overall.
-As a result, she reached a new career-high doubles ranking of world No. 4, on 17 October 2022.
+Seeded eighth at the US Open, she reached the fourth round, defeating Viktorija Golubic, Aliaksandra Sasnovich, and qualifier Yuan Yue.
+Next she defeated 21st seed Petra Kvitová to reach her first quarterfinal at her home Grand Slam championship and the third major quarterfinal of the season, where she lost to world No. 1 Świątek for the third time this year.
+Despite the result, she moved to world No. 5, on September 12, 2022.
+On October 13 and 14, 2022, she qualified for the 2022 WTA Finals in singles and doubles with Gauff, respectively, becoming the first American to qualify for the WTA Finals since Sloane Stephens in 2018 and the first American to qualify in both singles in doubles since Serena and Venus Williams in 2009.
+At the San Diego Open, Pegula lost to Świątek in a US Open rematch in the semifinals, but won the doubles title with Gauff, their third title of the season together and Pegula's fifth doubles title overall.
+As a result, she reached a new career-high doubles ranking of No. 4, on October 17, 2022.

 At the Guadalajara Open, she reached her second final at the WTA 1000 level defeating four former Grand Slam champions Elena Rybakina, Bianca Andreescu, and Sloane Stephens in the quarterfinals, and Victoria Azarenka in the semifinals.
-She defeated fourth seed Maria Sakkari in straight sets to win her second and biggest singles title of her career, becoming the first American woman to win a WTA 1000 title since Madison Keys in 2019.
+She defeated fourth seed Maria Sakkari in straight sets to win the second and biggest singles title of her career, becoming the first American woman to win a WTA 1000 title since Madison Keys in 2019.
 At the same tournament, she also reached the quarterfinals in doubles with Gauff.
-As a result, she achieved new career-high rankings of world No. 3, in singles and in doubles, on 24 October 2022.
+As a result, she achieved new career-high rankings of world No. 3, in singles and in doubles, on October 24, 2022.

-At the WTA Finals, Pegula lost all her matches of the group stage, winning only one set in three matches.
+On her debut at the WTA Finals, Pegula lost all her matches of the group stage, winning only one set in three matches.
 At the same tournament, she and partner Gauff surprisingly failed to win a single match and also finished last in the round-robin stage of doubles.
-Nonetheless, she finished her best season to date ranked No. 3 in singles and No. 6 in doubles, one of only three women (along with Gauff and Veronika Kudermetova) to finish inside the top 10 in both disciplines.
+Nonetheless, she finished her best season to date ranked No. 3 in singles and No. 6 in doubles, one of only three women (along with Gauff and Kudermetova) to finish inside the top 10 in both disciplines.